uchicago-cs/cmsc22000/website/content/labs/lab8.md

 Now, notice that if you navigate to your staging website (CNETID-cs220-lab7.herokuapp.com) you’ll see your change.
 But if you navigate to your production website (CNETID-cs220-prod.herokuapp.com), you'll still see a placeholder page.
 Why is this?

 Changes from staging are *not* automatically deployed to production.
 This is intentional: we often don’t want things to automatically deploy to production, since we might risk breaking the public-facing version of our app.
-Pushing code that is broken is known as "breaking the build", and you absolutely don't want that to propagate to production (by the way, if you know anyone who has done a software development internship or works in software development, ask them if they've ever "broken the build"; We guarantee you'll hear some entertaning stories) By having a pipeline, we can ensure that users continuously see our production, without mistakes, and we only update it when we’re absolutely sure.
+Pushing code that is broken is known as "breaking the build", and you absolutely don't want that to propagate to production (by the way, if you know anyone who has done a software development internship or works in software development, ask them if they've ever "broken the build"; we guarantee you'll hear some entertaning stories).
+By having a pipeline, we can ensure that users continuously see our production, without mistakes, and we only update it when we’re absolutely sure.

 So, let's go ahead and promote our staging application to production.
 You can do this simply by pressing the "Promote to production..." button in the staging app of your pipeline.
 Once you do this, your staging app (CNETID-cs220-lab7.herokuapp.com) and your production app (CNETID-cs220-prod.herokuapp.com) should look exactly the same.